We explore essential oil candles, their benefits and the top 5 oil types….

 Essential Oil Candles FAQ

-Can you use essential oil in candles?
+Is it OK to use essential oils in candles?

-Through trial and testing we found that to make the best essential oil candles between 8-10% of oil is required.
+Through trial and testing, we found that to make the best essential oil candles, between 8-10% of oil is required.
 This is rather high and costly, but we think it is worth it to produce the fantastic aroma throw our candles do.
 However, it very much will also depend on the wax blend you are using.
-We use our own blend of coconut, soy, and rapeseed wax which are all sustainably sourced.
+We use our own blend of coconut, soy, and rapeseed wax, which are all sustainably sourced.
 It creates a softer wax we find better for holding the oils but allowing them to release.
 It also has created a very long burn time per jar candle.
-Generally 24-28 hours can be produced of burn time from each 120ml jar.
+Generally, 24-28 hours can be produced of burn time from each 120ml jar.
 But the blend is a secret!

 Where can I buy essential oil candles in the UK?